 Mississippi Child Custody Laws

-Parents must come to an agreement on child custody when they separate.
 States like Mississippi have their own child custody laws, and many have also adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
-The Uniform Enforcement Act is a federal law that mandates that each state honor and enforce child custody rulings made by courts in other states.
+The UCCJEA is a federal law that requires states to honor and enforce child custody rulings made by courts in other states.

 Child Custody Statutes in Mississippi: At a Glance

-Mississippi's child custody statutes are listed in the table below.
-See FindLaw's extensive Child Custody section for more articles and resources.
+Mississippi's child custody laws are listed in the table below.
+You can check out FindLaw's extensive Child Custody section for more articles and resources.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.